zrmacc/MCC/README.md

 * `true_event_rate`, the patient-specific recurrent event rate, calculated as `frailty` x `base_event_rate` x `exp(covariates %*% beta_event)`.
 If omitted, `beta_event` is set to zero.
 * `frailty`,the patient-specific frailty drawn from a gamma distribution with mean 1 and the specified variance.

 ### Observation-terminating events

-In contrast to the time to first event setting, in the multiple or recurrent events setting, a subject may remain at risk after experiencing the event of interest.
+In contrast to the time to first event setting, in the multiple or recurrent events setting, a subject may remain at risk after experiencing an event of interest.
 An *observation-terminating* event, either censoring or the occurrence of a competing risk, is therefore necessary to remove a subject from the risk set.
 Conversely, a subject who lacks an observation-terminating event is implicitly assumed to remain at risk indefinitely.
 If a subject *lacks* an observation-terminating event, then by default `CompareAUCs` will add a censoring time immediately after their last event of interest.
 For example, if the data for subject 1 were:

 ```
 ##   idx time status